 Today we have 732 band members and our population is growing.
 234 members currently live on reserve, 462 live off reserve and 35 live on another reserve.
 Our band members include teachers, lawyers, social workers, artists, loggers, ranchers, and entrepreneurs.
 We honour our Elders and treasure our children.
 Our families are deeply important to us.
 We value our past and look towards our future.

 Many band members operate home businesses.
 Some sell arts and crafts (leatherwork, basketry, and beadwork), while others offer catering (including providing traditional foods such as bannock, wind-dried salmon, deer meat, canned preserves and berry desserts).
-There are also private entrepreneurs in the community, including ranchers, farriers, trades people, administrators, silviculture technicians and logging contractors and casket makers.
+There are also private entrepreneurs in the community, including ranchers, farriers, trades people, administrators, silviculture technicians and logging contractors.